tonegas/MXNetWrapper/README.md

-# MXNetWrapper
+## MXNetWrapper
-MXNet wrapper c++ for loading your network
+MXNet c++ wrapper

 # Setup
-1. Go in src dir
-2. Edit the Makefile at line 28 choosing the mxnet installation folder
+1. Edit the Makefile at line 28 choosing the mxnet installation folder
-3. Run make
+2. Run make

 # The class Wrapper
-The class is a simple Wrapper of c_predict_api
+The class is a simple Wrapper of c_predict_api.
 It makes easy to load end execute a custom network.

-# Example of use src/main.cpp
+# Example of use
-The example is in the src/main.cpp file.
+An example of use is in the test/main.cpp file.
-The example shows a problem of loading a network created and exported by Mathematica.
+The example shows how to load different networks.

-# Export networks using Mathematica
+# Export networks from Mathematica
-Due to a bug in the Mathematica export, the network files in the MXNet standard are not totally compliant with the standard MXNet.
-To avoid problems both in python or in c++ to load a network generated in Mathematica you must use the code reported in networks/MXNet_ExportFix.nb in the repository.
+The c++ api of MXNet work slightly differently from the python api, therefore it needs that all the keys in the binary file .params generated during the export, start with "arg:" string; meanwhile the api python of MXNet no needs this.
+To avoid the loading fail, you need to use an workaround to export a network from Mathematica (both 11.2 or 11.3).
+The functions is in MXNetExportFix.11.2.wl for Mathematica 11.2 and MXNetExportFix.11.3.wl for Mathematica 11.3.